Table of Contents Show

 What is a plan in architecture?

 A plan in architecture is a scaled drawing that represents a horizontal cross-section of a building, typically cut at about 1.2 meters above the floor level.
 It shows the arrangement of walls, doors, windows, and other elements from a top-down view.
-The architecture plan is the most fundamental drawing type used by architects to communicate the spatial layout and design intent of a building to clients, engineers, and construction teams.
+The architectural plan is the most fundamental drawing type used by architects to communicate the spatial layout and design intent of a building to clients, engineers, and construction teams.

 How to make a building plan from scratch?